kiskey/stremio-bitgraph/Readme.md

-# Stremio Bitmagnet & Real-Debrid Addon
+# Stremio Bitgraph & Real-Debrid Addon

 A high-performance, self-hosted Stremio addon that bridges your private **Bitmagnet** indexer with **Real-Debrid** to stream Movies and TV Shows instantly.